ADHD, Autism, Neuropsychological, Psychoeducational and Related Assessments

 Do you accept insurance?

-I do not file for insurance payments, but I will provide you with the necessary documentation so that they may file with your insurance carrier after you have made full payment.
+I do not bill for insurance payments, but I will provide you with the necessary documentation so that you may file for a reimbursment with your carrier.

 TO MAKE AN APPOINTMENT: